Allowing anonymous access to your project

 Anonymous access to create issues in a project

-- To allow users to create issues in a project without logging in, add the Anyone group to the Create Issue permission in the permission scheme for the project.
+- To allow users to create issues in a project without logging in, add the Public group to the Create Issue permission in the permission scheme for the project.

-- To make sure users can't view issues in the project, verify that the Create Project permission is only granted to existing project roles, groups, users, or Any logged-in user.
+- To make sure anonymous users can't create issues in the project, verify that the Create Issue permission is only granted to existing project roles, groups, users, or Any logged-in user.

 Any issue created by a user who's not logged in displays "Anonymous" for the reporter of the issue.